uvarc/rc-website/content/project/big-data-transfer.md

 projecttype = ["tools"]
 +++

-School of Medicine Research Computing works with researchers in the UVA [Center for Public Health Genomics](https://med.virginia.edu/cphg/), to transfer large genomics datasets from partner institutions.
+Research Computing works with researchers in the UVA [Center for Public Health Genomics](https://med.virginia.edu/cphg/), to transfer large genomics datasets from partner institutions.
 Using Globus, an asynchronous data transfer utility (created at Argonne Laboratory and based on GridFTP), transfers of data larger than 40TB has been made easier and more reliable.